When is the Cheapest Time to Fly to Pisa?

 Don't Forget Before you Fly

 Before arriving in Pisa it is best to shop around for the best currency exchange so that you have enough euros (€) on your person for when you arrive.
 There are places available to exchange currency in all major UK airports and in PSA, but it may be cheaper to do so elsewhere.
-No visa is required if travelling from the UK unless you are a non-EU national resident, in which case it is best to enquire beforehand.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.